What Is Inquiry-Based Learning? (IBL)

 What is Inquiry-Based Learning?

-Although teachers can approach inquiry-based instruction in a variety of ways, a few basic components are important:
+Although teachers can approach inquiry-based instruction in a variety of ways, researchers have identified a few of the core phases of inquiry-based learning.

 |ESSENTIAL COMPONENTS OF INQUIRY-BASED LEARNING||DESCRIPTION|